qri-io/website/content/docs/working-with-datasets/publishing.md

 Use the command `qri push` to push the latest version of a dataset.

 <InfoBlock type='warning'>
-  Qri Cloud is currently in alpha status and is experimental.
   All data on Qri Cloud is public.
-Be careful when pushing your datasets.
+Keep that in mind when pushing your datasets.
+Contact hello@qri.io to learn how Qri plans to support private, encrypted data repositories.
 </InfoBlock>

 ```